elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 ## Plant biological materials: (meta)data collection and sharing

 ### Description
 Plant genetic studies such as genomic-based prediction of phenotypes requires the integration of genomic and phenotypic data with data about their environment.
-While phenotypic and environmental data are typically stored together in phenotyping databases, genomic and other types of molecular data are typically deposited in international deposition databases, for example, those of the [INSDC global consortium](http://www.insdc.org/).
+While phenotypic and environmental data are typically stored together in phenotyping databases, genomic and other types of molecular data are typically deposited in international deposition databases, for example, those of the [International Nucleotide Sequence Database Collaboration INSDC global consortium](http://www.insdc.org/).

 It can be challenging to integrate phenotypic and molecular data even within a single project, particularly if the project involves studying a panel of genetic resources in different conditions.
 It is paramount to maintain the link between the plant material in the field, the samples extracted from them (e.g. at different development stages), and the results of omics experiments (e.g. transcriptomics, metabolomics) performed on those samples, across all datasets that will be generated and published.